Student National Medical Association

-Founded in 1964 at Meharry Medical College in Nashville Tennessee, and Howard University School of Medicine in Washington, DC, the Student National Medical Association (SNMA) is the oldest and largest medical student organization addressing national minority/underserved health concerns.
-SNMA has grown to over 6,000 members at universities across the country.
+The Student National Medical Association (SNMA) is the oldest and largest medical student organization focused on the health concerns of minorities and underserved peoples.
+Founded in 1964 at Meharry Medical College in Nashville and Howard University School of Medicine in Washington, DC, SNMA has grown to over 6,000 members at universities across the country.

 SNMA's mission is to address the needs of medically underserved communities and communities of color.
 Additionally, SNMA supports underrepresented minority medical students and encourages culturally sensitive medical education and services.
 SNMA enlists the ingenuity and altruism of medical students across all cultural and ethnic categories in order to enrich those communities that have historically been underserved and marginalized.